 Annual Action Plan for 2013-2014 Now Available

-The Annual Action Plan for 2013-2014 sets out in detail how the City of Asheville and the Asheville Regional Housing Consortium propose to use an estimated $2,450,349 in federal Community Development Block Grant (CDBG) and HOME funds in the year beginning July 1, 2013.
-CDBG and HOME funding recommendations are estimates, to be finalized upon passage of the 2013 federal budget.
+The Annual Action Plan for 2013-2014 sets out in detail how the City of Asheville and the Asheville Regional Housing Consortium propose to use $2,708,558 in federal Community Development Block Grant (CDBG) and HOME funds in the year beginning July 1, 2013.

 Committees and Advisory Boards

 The Housing and Community Development Committee aims to enhance the quality of life in Asheville and the livability of neighborhoods by providing policy recommendations to Council on all matters relating to the creation and maintenance of housing within the city, including public housing and affordable private housing; and all matters relating to the alleviation of homelessness and services provided to homeless individuals within the city.

 The Affordable Housing Advisory Committee works in conjunction with City leadership and staff to implement the 2008 Affordable Housing Plan.
 The specific functions of the committee are to consider affordable housing policy issues and advise City leadership about those policies; to develop concrete action steps to implement the highest priorities of the Affordable Housing Plan, and to update that Plan as appropriate over time.

 For a copy of the 2008 Affordable Housing Plan, click here.

 The purpose of this Consortium is to improve the quality and increase the supply of affordable housing for low- and very low-income people within the jurisdictions of the units of general local government located in Buncombe, Henderson, Madison, and Transylvania Counties that have executed the Consortium’s “Joint Cooperation Agreement.”